YOU ARE AT:Network InfrastructureAmazon Leo satellites exceed brightness standards, study finds

 With satellite constellations proliferating at a rapid clip, astronomers are becoming increasingly uneasy about what it could mean for scientific work.

 “Bright satellites interfere with astronomical research by leaving streaks across photographic images,” Anthony Mallama, lead author of the paper, said in an email.
-“They also distract from aesthetic appreciation of the night sky”.
-The trails tend to distort astronomic images and are significantly costly to repair.
+The trails tend to distort space images and are significantly costly to repair.

 The brightness impacts not only ground-based observatories, but also those in space like the Hubble Space Telescope.

 With thousands of satellites set to deploy in 2026, the problem might get bigger.
 Currently Leo has 180 satellites in orbit, with plans to send up over 3,000 more for the first constellation.
-Add to that the 7,500 satellites SpaceX just secured regulatory approval for — and Blue Origin’s TeraWave fleet (5,500 satellites) which start deployment in 2027.
+Add to that the 7,500 satellites SpaceX just secured regulatory approval for — and Blue Origin’s TeraWave fleet of 5,500 satellites which starts deployment in 2027.

 What happens when these reach their operational orbit?

-Mallama cautioned that the number of deployments could directly scale impact.
+Mallama warned that the number of deployments could directly scale the impact.
 “More satellites mean more light pollution in the night sky,” he said.

 Not an isolated instance